{\tau}-Cluster Morphism Categories and Picture Groups: Introduction

 One topic of interest is the computation of the cohomology ring of a picture group.
 This is difficult to compute directly, so instead, the second author, Todorov, and Weyman associate a finite CW complex, called the \emph{picture space}, to every hereditary algebra in \cite{igusa_picture}.
 In \cite{igusa_signed}, the second author and Todorov define the \emph{cluster morphism category} of a hereditary algebra and show that in finite type, the classifying space of this category is homeomorphic to the picture space.
-They then shown that the picture space has cohomology isomorphic to that of the picture group (this is also shown in a special case in \cite{igusa_category}).
+They then show that the picture space has cohomology isomorphic to that of the picture group (this is also shown in a special case in \cite{igusa_category}).
 This fact is used in \cite{igusa_picture} to compute the cohomology of any picture group of type $A_n$ by computing the (cellular) cohomology of the corresponding picture space.

-In this paper, we reestablish the construction of the picture group and the associated CW complex for all \emph{$\tau$-tilting finite} algebras using $\tau$-\emph{tilting theory} (see \cite{adachi_tilting},\cite{demonet_tilting}) and $\tau$-\emph{cluster morphism categories} (see \cite{buan_category}, \cite{buan_exceptional}). $\tau$-tilting theory was introduced by Adachi, Iyama, and Reiten in \cite{adachi_tilting} as an extension of classical tilting theory better suited for non-hereditary algebras.
-It has been an area of current research since its introduction.
-For example, Br\"ustle, Smith, and Treffinger use $\tau$-tilting theory to describe the wall and chamber structure of finite dimensional algebras in \cite{brustle_wall} and Plamondon shows that for gentle algebras, $\tau$-tilting finiteness and representation finiteness are equivalent in \cite{plamondon_tilting}. $\tau$-cluster morphism categories were introduced by Buan and Marsh in \cite{buan_category} as a generalization of the cluster morphism categories from \cite{igusa_signed}.
+In this paper, we extend the construction of the picture group and the associated CW complex to the case of \emph{$\tau$-tilting finite} algebras using $\tau$-\emph{tilting theory} (see \cite{adachi_tilting,demonet_tilting}) and $\tau$-\emph{cluster morphism categories} (see \cite{buan_category,buan_exceptional}). $\tau$-tilting theory was introduced by Adachi, Iyama, and Reiten in \cite{adachi_tilting} as an extension of classical tilting theory which recovers the combinatorics from the hereditary case in general.
+It has been an area of very active current research since its introduction since $\tau$-tilting theory applies to all finite dimensional algebras.
+For example, Br\"ustle, Smith, and Treffinger use $\tau$-tilting theory to describe the wall and chamber structure of finite dimensional algebras in \cite{brustle_wall}, Plamondon shows that for gentle algebras, $\tau$-tilting finiteness and representation finiteness are equivalent in \cite{plamondon_tilting}, and Schroll and Treffinger use $\tau$-tilting theory to expand on the first Brauer-Thrall conjecture in \cite{schroll_tau}. $\tau$-cluster morphism categories were introduced by Buan and Marsh in \cite{buan_category} as a generalization of the cluster morphism categories from \cite{igusa_signed}.